jvaugha3038/Engineering_4_Notebook/README.md

 &nbsp;
 ## LAUNCHPAD PART 4
-### Assignment Description
+### Section Description
-The final part of this assignment was to make a servo spin form 0 to 180 degrees on liftoff.
+The final part of this assignment was to make a servo spin from 0 to 180 degrees on liftoff.

 ### Evidence
 ![ezgif com-optimize (2)](https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/27660665-013f-4f44-a141-0bbd319a9b01)